 - Attachment parenting groups

 - Extended breastfeeding groups

 - Local homeschooling groups

 Note that some of the groups are not explicitly about childbirth.
 However, there is a tremendous amount of overlap between say, those who homeschool, plan homebirths and those who plan VBACs.

 Also, those who have unmedicated births, or VBAC, or homebirth, are more likely to breastfeed beyond the first year, which is called ‘extended breastfeeding,’ and go to La Leche League meetings.
 They are also more likely to seek out fellow crunchy moms at Holistic Moms groups or attachment parenting groups.

 You might have never considered yourself ‘crunchy’ because you think that only hippies are crunchy, but rest assured, VBACs, homebirth, homeschooling, and extended breastfeeding are things that appeal to the super liberals, the super conservatives, and everyone in between.
 No matter where you are on the political spectrum, you will find someone just like you in these groups.

 Also keep in mind that there are traveling midwives, so if there are no care providers in your area, this is an option.
 Check out the ICAN email support group for referrals.

-Since finding a care provider is one of the critical decisions in working towards a VBAC, I would recommend starting your search before you even become pregnant.
-That way, you don’t have the crazy emotions of pregnancy pumping through your bloodstream and you can be a little more rational.
-You also won’t feel like you are on a timetable or be fighting morning sickness and exhaustion.
+Since finding a VBAC supportive care provider can be a lengthy process, I would recommend starting your search before you even become pregnant.
+That way you won’t feel like you are on a timetable or be fighting morning sickness and exhaustion.
 And won’t it feel nice to have all your ducks in a row so when that little plus sign appears, you feel excited and supported?
 But, if you are already pregnant and looking, it’s not to late.
 Take the time to find a provider, you won’t regret it!